"More than stupid": Russian fans thumb nose at "humiliating" Olympic ban

 Russians who want their athletes competing under the OAR moniker believe a strong showing would signify to the world something greater: "Russia, despite all adversity, despite 'unfair' scrutiny, despite the ban on some of its very best athletes, is still able to compete and outcompete," Radchenko said.

-Russian athletes were stripped of more than a dozen medals because of the doping allegations after Sochi.
+Russian athletes were stripped of more than a dozen medals because of the doping allegations after Sochi, although nine were later reinstated.

 Pavel and Natasha Kuzlyakin, of Moscow, said they arrived to PyeongChang for a simple reason — that their 8-year-old son, Sergey, a figure skater, would be inspired to one day reach the Olympics.
 As his boy looked on, Pavel Kuzlyakin appreciated how everyone inside the ice arena was cheering, supporting teams from Russia, but also the United States, Canada and North Korea.